dgrignol/dRSA-meg-masc/docs/PIPELINE_USAGE.md

   ```

 ### C1 dRSA Smoke Test with GPT models
-Run a lightweight C1 analysis that only includes the GPT models and locks subsample starts to word onsets.
+Run a lightweight C1 analysis that only includes the GPT models and locks subsample windows to word onsets (centered by default).
 Results are written into a dedicated analysis folder.

 - Local (single subject):
   ```bash